kevL/yata/ReadMe.txt

 Appendix J: the Property Panel

-Yata can display the content of a selected row, or of the row of a single selected cell, vertically in a panel that appears at the right.
+Yata can display the content of a selected row, or of a row with selected cell(s), vertically in a panel that appears at the right.
 Click the small unlabeled button that's just beneath the Close button on the title bar to open and close the Property Panel.